CSCfi/csc-user-guide/docs/computing/available-systems.md

 user can run anything from interactive single core data processing to medium scale simulations spanning multiple nodes.

-There are also 80 GPU nodes, with total of 320 GPUs.
+There are also 80 GPU nodes, with total of 320 Nvidia Volta V100 GPUs.
 This partition is suitable for all kinds workloads capable of utilizing GPUs, even heavy AI models that span multiple nodes.